littleosbook/littleosbook/environment_and_booting.md

     ata0-master:     type=cdrom, path=minios.iso, status=inserted
     boot:            cdrom
     log:             bochslog.txt
-    mouse:           enabled=1
     clock:           sync=realtime, time0=local
     cpu:             count=1, ips=1000000
 ~~~

 You might need to change the path to `romimage` and `vgaromimage` depending on
 how you installed Bochs.
 More information about the Bochs config file can be
-found in [@bochs-config].
+found at Boch's website [@bochs-config].

-If you saved the configuration in a file named `bochsrc.txt`, then you can run
+If you saved the configuration in a file named `bochsrc.txt` then you can run
 Bochs with the following command:

 ~~~
     bochs -f bochsrc.txt -q
 ~~~

-The flag `-f` tells Bochs to use the given configuration file and the flag`-q`
+The flag `-f` tells Bochs to use the given configuration file and the flag `-q`
 tells Bochs to skip the interactive start menu.
 You should now see Bochs
 starting and displaying a console with some information from GRUB on it.

-After quitting Bochs, display the log produce by Bochs with command following
+After quitting Bochs, display the log produced by Boch:
-command:

 ~~~
     cat bochslog.txt